 Stave Church Gallery at Epcot (with the Gods of the Viking Exhibit)

-At the time of this update, the Stave Church Gallery is hosting an exhibit called “Gods of the Vikings.”
-This exhibit debuted a few years ago now and shares the history of the Viking gods Thor, Loki, and Freya.
+As you enter the Norway Pavilion at Epcot, you’ll encounter the Stave Church Gallery model.
+For some time now, the Stave Church Gallery has hosted an exhibit called “Gods of the Vikings.”
+This exhibit shares the history of the Viking gods Thor, Loki, and Freya.

+If you’re in the area and would like, you can take a quick walkthrough of the exhibit.
+It won’t take long because the church’s interior is rather small.
 You might also take a moment to admire the exterior details.
-It’s a detailed replica of the original Gol Stave Church that dates back to around 1200.
+It’s a detailed replica of the Gol Stave Church that dates back to around 1200.
 The original still sits in a Norwegian museum.

 Only a handful of replicas are available for touring in various parts of the world, including this one at Epcot.
 Like most of the things you see strolling the World Showcase, there’s more than meets the eye.